Guillaume201/Importer-Hub-for-CRYENGINE/README.md

 Supported files
 --
-Textures: bmp, tif, png, jpg
+Textures: jpg, tga, psd, png, bmp, tif
-Meshes: fbx,dae
+Meshes: fbx, dae

 License and source code
 --
 The Importer Hub for CRYENGINE is free for any use and open source under Creative Common license (CC BY 4.0).
 In short, you are free to do whatever you want as long as you leave the credits.

+This tool uses the Crytek's Resource Compiler and the Magick.NET library with the following license: http://magick.codeplex.com/license

 You can access to the full source code here on GitHub.